Torrita, Victoria

-Torrita is a locality situated on the section of the Mallee Highway and Pinnaroo railway line between Ouyen and the South Australian border in the Sunraysia region.
-The place by road, is situated about 13 kilometres east from Underbool and 8 kilometres west from Walpeup.
+Torrita is a locality situated on the Mallee Highway and Pinnaroo railway line section between Ouyen and the South Australian border in the Sunraysia region.
+The place by road is about 13 kilometres east of Underbool and 8 kilometres west of Walpeup.

-A Post Office opened on 15 July 1912 when a regular mail service was provided by the opening of the railway from Ouyen to Murrayville a month earlier, but was known as Nyang until 1921 and closed in 1984.
+A Post Office opened on 15 July 1912 when regular mail service was provided by the opening of the railway from Ouyen to Murrayville a month earlier, but it was known as Nyang until 1921 and closed in 1984.
 The name Nyang is preserved in the Nyang Flora Reserve to the south of the highway.

-Nyang State School (No. 3871) opened in the public hall on 31 September 1914, and received a purpose-built one-room school in 1920.
+Nyang State School (No. 3871) opened in the public hall on 31 September 1914 and received a purpose-built one-room school in 1920.
 It was renamed Torritata State School on 20 October 1921.
-The school closed in 1969, and the building was later moved to Walpeup to be used as an artroom.
+The school closed in 1969, and the building was later moved to Walpeup as an art room.

-The area of the locality contains the smaller area of Kattyong, and to the south the smaller area of Gunner.
+The locality area contains the smaller area of Kattyong and, to the south, the smaller area of Gunner.

 Kattyong State School (No. 3962) opened on 4 October 1917 and closed on 19 February 1967.
 Kattyong West State School (No. 4321) opened in May 1928 and closed in 1942, with the school building moved to Mittyack.